 docassemble allows you to write a single interview that asks questions differently depending on the user’s language and locale.
-It also allows Unicode to be used in user-facing text and user input.
+It also allows Unicode to be used in user-facing text, user input, and documents.
 With these features, docassemble should be fully usable in languages other than English.

 The value of

 locale must be a locale name without the language

 installed on your system.
 (See the

 set_locale() will change the active language, locale, and dialect.

 (The dialect is relevant only for the text-to-speech feature, which is

 controlled by the special variable